katholiek-onderwijs-vlaanderen/sri4node/README.md

 As a general principle for renaming those functions, we think that sri4node should make less assumptions about *what* these hooks are meant for, but make it clear to the implementer *when* the hook will be called.

 For example: 'validate' will be replaced by 'beforeinsert/beforeupdate' to make it clear when the operation happens, but the function name doesn't suggest anymore what you should do at that time.
 Of course you could do some validation of the input before an insert, but you might as well dance the lambada if you wish.
 Sri4node shouldn't have an opinion about that.

+All hooks are 'await'ed for (and the result is ignored).
+This makes that a hook can be a plain synchronous function or an asynchronous function.
+You could return a promise but this will not have any added value.

 ### transformRequest